Security

 Infrastructure providers

-Docvera relies on third-party infrastructure and service providers, including Clerk, Amazon Web Services, Neon, Vercel, Resend, and Twilio.
+Docvera relies on third-party infrastructure and service providers, including Clerk (authentication), Amazon Web Services (document storage, ca-central-1), Supabase (database, ca-central-1), Vercel (hosting and delivery), Resend (email), and Twilio (WhatsApp).

 Customer responsibilities